 Preparing for the future

-Don’t put off setting up a power of attorney – it can take weeks to do.
+Don’t put off setting up a permanent power of attorney – it can take weeks to do.
+These are given slightly different names in each country within the UK.

-Before setting up a lasting power of attorney (LPA) you need to know what’s involved – the different types, how much it costs and how long it will take.
+Before setting up a permanent power of attorney you need to know what’s involved – the different types, how much it costs and how long it will take.

-It maybe that the person you care for has already set up a LPA or it maybe that they set up an enduring power of attorney pre October, 2007 that could still be used but would need to be registered with the Court of Protection beforehand.
+It maybe that the person you care for has already set up a permanent power of attorney, or maybe that they set up an enduring power of attorney that was available in England and Wales pre October pre 2007, and that this could still be used but would need to be registered with the Court of Protection beforehand.

 Did you find this guide helpful?